Visitor guide

 Why is Hue a UNESCO World Heritage Site?

 UNESCO inscribed the Complex of Hué Monuments in 1993 under cultural criteria (iv), recognising it as a remarkable example of an Eastern feudal capital, an outstanding architectural ensemble combining Vietnamese, Chinese, and European influences, and the political, cultural, and religious centre of unified Vietnam under the Nguyễn dynasty from 1802 to 1945.
-It was the first site in Vietnam to receive World Heritage status.
+It was among the first sites in Vietnam to receive World Heritage status.

 Sources

-This guide is written by the Hue Tickets concierge team and cross-checked against the official operator every time we update it.
+This guide is written by the concierge team and cross-checked against the official operator every time we update it.
 Primary sources:

 About our service